Labnann/Open-Source-Education/README.md

 Build a light & eco-friendly website ?

-## Hacktoberfest contributions exclusion

-This repo participate in the Hacktoberfest, but because it's not code related, I prefer to avoid (at least for the beginning) to count PRs for the festival & to include the `hacktoberfest` tag.

-If you want to learn or educate about open source, you're in the right place.

 ## Communication tools

 - Join the Open Source Education dedicated [Discord](https://discord.gg/JrGhE9QmgB) to speak specifically about this project !